ml-tooling/universal-build/README.md

 > _Requirements: [Docker](https://docs.docker.com/get-docker/) and [Act](https://github.com/nektos/act#installation) are required to be installed on your machine._

-Execute this command in the root folder for your repository:
+Execute this command in the root folder of your repository:

 ```bash
 act -b -s BUILD_ARGS="--check --make --test" -j build